calebsteffens/calebsteffens/README.md

-- 👋 Hi, I’m @Caleb-Steffens
+- 👋 Hi, I’m Caleb Steffens
-- 👀 I’m interested in developing a career in data analytics.
+- 👀 I’m interested in developing a career in data analytics
 - 🌱 I’m currently learning how to maximize Excel and learning Python
 - 🎓 I am currently getting my MBA at Northern Illinois Univeristy
 - 👋 Say hi on LinkedIn: https://www.linkedin.com/in/calebsteffens/